Childbirth in South Korea: Postpartum depression

 Postpartum depression can occur to both parents after childbirth.
 Symptoms include sadness, lethargy, sleep disorders, and eating disorders.
 The cause has yet to be determined, but hormonal changes and major changes in life are thought to be the main causes.

 In 2017, 8,291 mothers were diagnosed with a high risk of postpartum depression at the health center, a 2.6-fold increase in the two-year period.
 However, only 48 percent of them were actively consulted.
 Korea's unique social atmosphere, which emphasizes motherhood rather than human rights, often neglects postpartum depression.
 Also, Koh Young-hoon, a professor of mental health medicine at Korea University, said that due to the Korean cultural characteristics, there is a higher incidence of postpartum depression than in other countries as they often engage in single parenting.

 New borns

 Bathing

-After returning from postnatal care, the most difficult thing for parents is a bath.

-Babies who are new to birth are less immune and are more likely to be infected with germs if they use bathtubs used by adults together.
-It is recommended that the baby bathtub is not too deep and has a groove on the floor to prevent it from slipping.

-Usually, baths progress quickly within five to 10 minutes to prevent body temperature from dropping during warm days when indoor temperatures are high.
+After returning from postnatal care, bathing a newborn can be challenging for parents.
+Bathing in the immediate postbirth period can carry risks such as hypothermia, respiratory compromise and increased oxygen consumption.
+If using a bathtub shared by adults, ensure that the bath equipment is disinfected before and after each use.
+This will help reduce the harbouring of microorganisms.
+Bathing a newborn brings special care and attention towards factors such as bath safety, temperature of room and water, hand placement, and cleanser/soap options.